bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 ---
 ## What is StrictMode and why should I use it?

 StrictMode is a feature which was introduced to React 16.3 already in march 2018.
 Still, chances are you've [never used it before](https://twitter.com/sebmarkbage/status/1177593546087395328).
 StrictMode does not render anything visible (similar to `Fragment`), but detects potential problems in your code and gives you helpful warnings.
 StrictMode runs in development mode only and doesn't affect your production build.
-With the introduction of Hooks earlier this year and [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) just around the corner, StrictMode is becoming an increasingly important tool for locating bad practices.
+With the introduction of Hooks earlier this year and [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) just around the corner, StrictMode is becoming an increasingly important tool for locating bad practices

+(using Concurrent mode will not work before you fix things).

 ### Deprecated code and legacy APIs